Hidden Conformal Symmetry of Smooth Braneworld Scenarios: Hidden Symmetry of Phantom Models

-With this the gravity part of the above Lagrangian reduces to the standard Einstein-Hilbert action.
-We also get that the potential becomes a cosmological constant $U=\Lambda$.
-This constraint also provides that the scalar fields must have a solution given by
+Then the gravitational part of (\ref{SO(2)}) reduces to the standard Einstein-Hilbert Lagrangian.
+We also will find that the potential will behave as a cosmological constant $U=\Lambda$.
+The constraint (\ref{gaugeSO(2)}) provides that the scalar field equations must have a solution given by: